From nuclear star clusters to Little Red Dots: black hole growth, mergers, and tidal disruptions: Semi-analytical model for LRDs

 \subsection{Velocity dispersion profiles}

 If $M_{\rm BH}$ is the mass of the central massive black hole in the system, then the total mass enclosed within radius $r$ is $M(r)=M_{\rm BH}+M_2(r)+M_1(r)$.
-The one-dimensional stellar velocity dispersion $\sigma_1(r)$ can be computed by integrating Jeans' equation [see Eq.~(3.58) in~\cite{Merritt's-book}]
+The one-dimensional stellar velocity dispersion $\sigma_1(r)$ can be computed by integrating Jeans' equation [see Eq.~(3.58) in~\cite{Merritt:2013book}]

-Notice that this equation neglects the collision term in the Fokker-Planck equation; we assume the system is collisionless on the crossing timescale, which is orders of magnitude smaller than the relaxation time.
+Notice that this equation neglects the collision term in the Fokker-Planck equation; we assume the system is collisionless on the crossing timescale, which is orders of magnitude smaller than the relaxation time (but see~\cite{2023ApJ...955...30R,2024ApJ...963L..17R} for the effect of stellar collisions in NSC environments).
 To compute the integral in Eq.~\eqref{eq:Jeans-eq}, we decompose it into three terms associated with the contribution of the central massive black hole $I_{B1}(r)$, the self-gravity of the stars $I_{11}(r)$, and the contribution from the stellar-mass black holes $I_{21}(r)$.
 These terms are computed in closed-form expressions as \begin{widetext}

 \end{widetext} and the equations for $I_{B2}(r)$ and $I_{22}(r)$ can be computed by replacing all indices ``$1$'' by ``$2$'' above.
 Moreover, the cross term is computed analytically as \begin{widetext}